Champion Heritage Foundation Books & Gifts

 Following Fannie’s death, Granbury served as commander of the 7th Texas Infantry in the battles of Raymond, Chickamauga, and Missionary Ridge.
 On February 29, 1864, he was promoted to brigadier general and given his own command, Granbury’s Brigade, comprised of all Texas regiments.
 General Hiram Granbury was one of the six Confederate generals killed at the Battle of Franklin.

-To order send your request and check made payable to :
+Send order and a check made payable to :

 Rebecca Drake